 Everyone focuses like a laser on the finishing stone, the final stone in the process, but when sharpening a particular blade, the most important stone is really the first stone you use in the series, be it a 400 grit diamond stone or a 2,000 grit waterstone.

 You may find this whole discussion passing strange, so I will explain.
 The roughest stone (or diamond stone, depending on the amount of steel that must be wasted and your available time and budget) you begin the sharpening process with builds the foundation of your cutting edge by performing the following two critical tasks:

 - Removing damage at the cutting edge; and

 - Shaping/flattening the bevel at the cutting edge.

-Only a rough stone (400~800 grit) can accomplish the first task efficiently.
+Only a rough stone (400~1000 grit) can accomplish the first task efficiently.
 If the truth of this statement is not self-evident, I won’t even try to convince you.
 Do the comparisons yourself: count strokes, time, and cost, measure angles, and peep at scratches through a high-power loupe.
-An opinion based on anything less is just hot air and interests me less than a California politician’s protestation of not routinely receiving bribes from the many drug cartels that ship product through that hell-hole.
+An opinion based on anything less is just hot air and is less convincing than a Southern California politician’s protestation of not routinely receiving bribes from the many drug cartels that ship product through that hell-hole.

 In addition, your roughest stone is also the most efficient tool for shaping the bevel and cutting edge, if it needs to be adjusted.
 Until these two critical tasks are completed, none of the subsequent finer stones can accomplish anything efficiently, and the faster and more precisely these two tasks are accomplished the sooner one can stop sharpening and get back to making wood chips and shavings.

-Please be sure you understand the meaning of the previous 4 paragraphs.
+Please be sure you understand the meaning of the previous five paragraphs.
 They are the heart of this article, and should be the foundation of your sharpening process.